 CONTIGUOUS MSA.
-In portability, an MSA that shares a common boundary with the MSA in which the jurisdiction of the initial PHA is located.
+In portability (under subpart H of part 982): An MSA that shares a common boundary with the MSA in which the jurisdiction of the initial PHA is located.

 CONTINUOUSLY ASSISTED.
 An applicant is continuously assisted under the 1937 Housing Act if the family is already receiving assistance under any 1937 Housing Act program when the family is admitted to the voucher program.